 People are precious to God.
 How we think of one another matters to God!
 God is at work restoring right relationship between people.
 It was right in the Garden, and that is how it will be when God restores all things!
 Paul gives us a two-part strategy for joining God in this work.

 First, remember the people God put has placed in your path – especially remember your brothers and sisters in Christ.
 That takes discipline.
 We are a move-on-to-the-next-thing generation.
 Without a disciplined, regular practice of remembering people, we’ll simply won’t do it.
 It also requires a practical consideration.
 Most of us have a lot of people we could list – and some need remembering before God more often.
 Paul had influence in the life of the Philippians.
 Who is God allowing you to influence?
 Remember them often.
 Who is influencing you?
 Remember them, too.
 Who shaped you to make you more like Jesus?
 Who is bothering you?
 Who is on your heart?
 Remember these people!

 Second, give thanks for those people when you remember them – even they hurt you or let you down.
-Give thanks for them because they matter to God, and given thanks for what God has done in your life though them.
-“Attitude of gratitude” became a cliché because so many people noticed good things happen in our hearts when we give thanks.
-Giving thanks builds faith, changes our perspective, cures complaining, and moves us from disappointment to hope.
+Give thanks for them because they matter to God, and give thanks for what God has done in your life though them.
+“Attitude of gratitude” became a cliché because so many people noticed that good things happen in our hearts when we give thanks.
+It builds faith, changes our perspective, cures complaining, and moves us from disappointment to hope.
 And when we apply that discipline to people, it can help us grow in grace and move toward being in a right relationship.